 - 2 tablespoons Cheddar cheese, grated

-- Preheat the oven to 375 degrees F and adjust a rack to the center.
+- Set the oven.
+Preheat the oven to 375°F and adjust a rack to the center.

-- Add the sausage to a medium-sized sauté pan, break it up into very small pieces, and sauté over medium heat until it's cooked through, about 7 minutes.
+- Cook the sausage.
+Add the sausage to a medium-sized sauté pan, break it up into very small pieces, and sauté over medium heat until it's cooked through, about 7 minutes.

-- Then add the onion and continue to sauté until he onion begins to caramelize, about 5 minutes.
+- Add and cook onion, pesto and tomatoes.
+Add the onion and continue to sauté until he onion begins to caramelize, about 5 minutes.
 (There should be enough grease from the sausage for sautéing the onion, but if not, add a bit of olive oil.)
 Mix in the pesto and sun-dried tomatoes and stir to blend.
 Turn off the heat and let the mixture cool to room temperature.

-- Sprinkle a bit of the cheese on top of each one, and bake in the preheated 375 degree F oven until the egg mixture is set in the middle, about 30 minutes.
+- Bake.
+Sprinkle a bit of the cheese on top of each one, and bake in the preheated 375°F oven until the egg mixture is set in the middle, about 30 minutes.

-- Let them cool for about 10 minutes before serving.
+- Cool and serve.
+Let them cool for about 10 minutes before serving.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.